Get access to exclusive updates, the latest news and the inside scoop 🍨

 To increase the visibility of your store’s listings, we’d recommend using ‘Smart Shopping’ ads, which are essentially Google Ads campaigns for the products you'd like customers to view the most.

-Google Search, YouTube, Gmail, Shopping and the Google Display Network are all implemented within Smart Shopping campaigns.
+Note: Google Search, YouTube, Gmail, Shopping and the Google Display Network are all implemented within Smart Shopping campaigns.

 To make Google one of your store’s online sales channels, simply download the Google channel app, sync up your desired products to the software and set your daily budget so that Google can optimise and distribute the campaign with the most effective locations and times.